 Our Analysis and Test Results

-The Lift-Away Pro has all of the hallmarks of an easy-to-use steam mop: it has simple buttons for adjusting the steam level, it heats up in less than a minute, and feels sturdy and well-built.
-The opening for filling the water tank is rather small, but the steaming unit detaches from the mop, so you can rest it on the counter while you fill it.
-The capacity is 500ml, which is standard for most home steam mops.
-It also has a reasonably long, 22-foot power cord, which we found to be plenty for cleaning averaged sized homes.
+The Lift-Away Pro has all of the hallmarks of an easy-to-use steam mop: it has simple buttons for adjusting the steam level, it heats up in less than a minute, and it feels sturdy and well-built.
+The opening for filling the water tank is just an inch across, but the steaming unit detaches from the mop, so you can rest it on the counter while you fill it.
+Its capacity is 500ml, which is standard for most home steam mops, though its semi-opaque sides are difficult to see the water level through.

-Apart from having both a rectangular and triangular cleaning head (only the rectangular can do hands-free pad changing), the main steam unit can be removed from the mop to be used in a multitude of different ways.
-It has an included hose that can be hooked up to multiple hand-held cleaning brushes, allowing you to steam clean things like stovetops, refrigerators, and basically any other surface that won't be damaged by steam.
-There is also a nozzle attachment that lets you steam garments, curtains, and any other fabric.
-This is the only model we tested with such features, making it the most versatile of the bunch.
-If you want to expand your steam cleaning beyond just floors, this is the mop for you.
+Apart from having both a rectangular and triangular cleaning head (only the rectangular can do hands-free pad changing), the water tank can be removed from the mop to be used in a multitude of different ways.
+It has an included hose that can be hooked up to multiple hand-held cleaning brushes, allowing you to steam clean things like countertops, refrigerators, and showers.
+There is also a nozzle attachment that lets you steam garments, curtains, and other fabrics.
+This lineup of diverse attachments makes it an exceptionally versatile mop, good for more than just your floors.